 There is so much going on while you’re at University.
 From parties and nights out to volunteering schemes and charity events, the student union and the University puts on so many fantastic events all year round.

 It can be difficult to muster up the will to attend these events if you’re not feeling up to it, or if you don’t have anyone to go with, but you should try to take advantage of the ones that sound appealing to you.
 They’re great places to meet people, and you’ll be able to enjoy experiences you wouldn’t have done otherwise.

 If you need someone to go with, consider asking your housemates.
 Even if you’re not best buds yet, this could be the start of that friendship.

 We hope these ideas can help you get settled in at University.
-If you’re thinking about accommodation for next year, at CityBlock, we provide en suite Durham student accommodation, Reading student accommodation and student accommodation in Lancaster.
+If you’re thinking about accommodation for next year, at CityBlock, we provide ensuite student accommodation in Lancaster, Durham and Reading.